coffee-driven/pyrokar/README.md

 Static web site based on free HTML5/CSS template

-The goal is to present domain for sell - https://pyrokar.com
+The goal is to present the domain for sell - https://pyrokar.com